shineyruan/Personal-Blog/source/_posts/Hello-World.md

 img: /images/RZH8697post.jpg
 ---

 Welcome to my personal website!
 I am a first-year robotics master's student at the University of Pennsylvania.
-I received my undergraduate degree in computer science engineering (CSE) at the University of Michigan, with a second degree in electrical and computer engineering (ECE) at Shanghai Jiao Tong University.
-You can find a short story about me [here](https://shineyruan.github.io/about/).
+Prior to Penn, I received my B.S. degree in computer science engineering (CSE) at the University of Michigan, with a second B.S. degree in electrical and computer engineering (ECE) at Shanghai Jiao Tong University.
 A copy of my [CV](https://zhihaoruan.xyz/curriculum-vitae) and a copy of my [resume](https://zhihaoruan.xyz/resume) can both be found on my website.

 ![A picture of myself.](/images/RZH8697post.jpg)